Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Introduction

 Quantum state discrimination is a quantum information primitive and is ubiquitous in quantum communications \cite{Barnett:09,Bae_2015,9781107002173,Pirandola:20,https://doi.org/10.1049/qtc2.12015}.
 When two quantum states are non-orthogonal, no measurement can perfectly distinguish between them.
 This fundamental quantum limit is known as the Helstrom bound \cite{Helstrom:1969aa}.

 In continuous-variable systems, such as quantum optical systems, quantum state discrimination is a fundamental task in optical communications \cite{Pirandola:20,https://doi.org/10.1049/qtc2.12015}.
-Due to their experimental availability, robustness to losses, and ease of control, the discrimination of two optical coherent states, also known as binary phase-shift keying (BPSK) \cite{53264}, is the simplest non-trivial example of optical state discrimination.
-One issue in continuous-variable systems is that the discrimination task involves determining how to construct an optimal measurement protocol that achieves the Helstrom bound with experimentally feasible technologies.
-In lieu of Helstrom measurements, which are often challenging to realise, and owing to the non-uniqueness of optimal measurement setups, many receivers designed to discriminate two coherent states have appeared in the literature \cite{PhysRevLett.101.210501,PhysRevA.78.022320,Han_2018,Sidhu2023linearoptics}.
+Due to their experimental availability, robustness to losses, and ease of control, the discrimination of two optical coherent states, is the simplest non-trivial example of optical state discrimination and is central to optical binary phase-shift keying protocols \cite{53264}.
+One issue that arises in continuous-variable systems is that the discrimination task involves determining how to construct an optimal measurement protocol that achieves the Helstrom bound with experimentally feasible technologies.
+In lieu of Helstrom measurements, which are often challenging to realise, and owing to the non-uniqueness of optimal measurement setups, many receivers designed to discriminate two coherent states have appeared in the literature \cite{PhysRevLett.101.210501,PhysRevA.78.022320,Han_2018,Sidhu2023linearoptics,warke2024photonicquantumreceiverattaining}.
 These receivers are typically based on experiments that can be implemented with current technologies, such as homodyne detection and on-off photon detection.
-In the literature thus far, only receivers using a final on-off photon detection have been shown to exceed the homodyne limit and, in some cases, reach the Helstrom bound.
+In the literature thus far, all known receivers that surpass the homodyne limit, with some even approaching the Helstrom bound, rely on a final on-off photon detection stage.
+The sole exception is a scheme involving a Kerr gate followed by homodyne detection, which was also shown to exceed the homodyne limit \cite{PhysRevA.51.1702,Sasaki-Usuda:1995aa}.